PeterShaws/nvim-setup/README.md

    ```

 2. `cd` into `~/.config/nvim`
-3. Launch NeoVim and wait for Lazy's UI to appear, then wait for it to sync all
+3. Launch Neovim and wait for Lazy's UI to appear, then wait for it to sync all
 plugins
-4. You should be good to go; if not, relaunch NeoVim
+4. You should be good to go; if not, relaunch Neovim

 ## Dependencies